thanakritfluk/NBA_Basketball_Analysis/README.md

 # NBA_Basketball_Analysis
 ## Overview
-    A web application that shows the statistics of the TOP10 Teams also can see the ranking of the basketball team in this league in the past 5 years in a visualization that you easy to understand!
-Moreover, the comparison between the 2 teams competing together is provided too you can easily see the percentage of their winning rate!
+   <p> A web application that shows the statistics of the TOP10 Teams also can see the ranking of the basketball team in this league in the past 5 years in a visualization that you easy to understand!
+Moreover, the comparison between the 2 teams competing together is provided too you can easily see the percentage of their winning rate! </p>
 ## Team member
 __Software and Knowledge Engineering, Kasetsart University__
 ___